auth0/docs/articles/applications/index.md

 To add authentication to your application, you must first register it with Auth0 and select an application type.
 Auth0 recognizes four application types:

-- [Native/Mobile Apps](/applications/native): Mobile, desktop, or hybrid apps that run natively in a device (e.g., Android, iOS, Ionic, Windows, OS/X).
-Learn to configure your Native/Mobile App using the Dashboard.
+- **Native/Mobile Apps**: Mobile, desktop, or hybrid apps that run natively in a device (e.g., Android, iOS, Ionic, Windows, OS/X).
+Learn to [configure your Native/Mobile App using the Dashboard](/applications/native).

-- [Single Page Apps (SPAs)](/applications/spa): JavaScript front-end applications that run in a browser (e.g., Angular, jQuery, React).
-Learn to configure your Single Page App using the Dashboard.
+- **Single Page Apps (SPAs)**: JavaScript front-end applications that run in a browser (e.g., Angular, jQuery, React).
+Learn to [configure your Single Page App using the Dashboard](/applications/spa).

-- [Regular Web Apps](/applications/webapps): Traditional web applications that run on a server (e.g., ASP .NET, Java, Ruby on Rails, Node.js).
-Learn to configure your Regular Web App using the Dashboard.
+- **Regular Web Apps**: Traditional web applications that run on a server (e.g., ASP .NET, Java, Ruby on Rails, Node.js).
+Learn to [configure your Regular Web App using the Dashboard](/applications/webapps).

-- [Machine-to-Machine (M2M) Apps](/applications/machine-to-machine): Server-to-server applications, such as command-line tools, daemons, IoT devices, or services running on your back-end.
+- **Machine-to-Machine (M2M) Apps**: Server-to-server applications, such as command-line tools, daemons, IoT devices, or services running on your back-end.
 Typically, you use this option if you have a service that requires access to an API.
-Learn to configure your M2M App using the Dashboard.
+Learn to [configure your M2M App using the Dashboard](/applications/machine-to-machine).

 ::: note